d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 Different models may adopt
 different region sampling schemes.
-Here we introduce one of such methods: it generates multiple bounding boxes with varying sizes and aspect ratios centered on each pixel.
+Here we introduce one of such methods: it generates multiple bounding boxes with varying scales and aspect ratios centered on each pixel.
 These bounding boxes are called *anchor boxes*.
 We will design an object detection model based on anchor boxes in :numref:`sec_ssd`.